coalesceio/databricks-functional-node-types/README.md

 #### Date Dimension Redeployment

-After the Date node with materialization type table/transient table/view has been deployed for the first time into a target environment, subsequent deployments may result in either altering the Date Table or recreating the Date table.
+After the Date node with materialization type table/view has been deployed for the first time into a target environment, subsequent deployments may result in either altering the Date Table/view or recreating the Date table/view.

-#### Altering the Date Table and Transient Tables
+#### Altering the Date Table

 A few types of column or table changes will result in an ALTER statement to modify the Persistent Table in the target environment, whether these changes are made individually or all together: